 No later than one hundred-eighty (180) days prior to the end of the Primary Term, either HPL or El Paso may submit to the Management Committee one of the following: (i) a proposal to operate the A/S Pipeline pursuant to the terms of this Agreement for the next three (3) Fiscal Years at a specifically stated Standard Operating Fee or (ii) a written offer received from a Person that is not affiliated with either HPL or El Paso, having actual experience in the operation and maintenance of natural gas pipelines, wherein such third Person agrees to operate the A/S Pipeline pursuant to the terms of this Agreement of the next three (3) Fiscal Years at a specifically stated Standard Operating Fee.
 The Management Committee shall meet no later than one hundred seventy-five (175) Days prior to the end of the Primary Term to consider all proposals and offers received to such date.
 The Management Committee shall select the replacement Operator based upon the lowest Standard Operating Fee and other appropriate criteria within twenty five (25) Days thereafter.
 If no proposals or offers are received by the Management Committee, the then current Operator shall remain the Operator hereunder for the next Fiscal Year, and the same replacement Operator Bidding Procedure outlined above shall be instituted during the same time frame prior to the end of each succeeding Fiscal Year, until additional proposals or offers (meeting the requirements set forth above) are received by the Management Committee for consideration.
 In addition, the same replacement Operator Bidding Procedure outlined above shall be instituted during the same time frame prior to the end of any three (3) year renewal term.

 Notwithstanding the Operator Bidding Procedure set forth in Section 2.06(a) above, if at any time during the term of this Agreement a proposal or offer is received by the Management Committee from any Person (including HPL or El Paso) to operate the A/S Pipeline for compensation that is at least twenty percent (20%) less than the then current Standard Operating Fee (an “Interim Offer”), the Management Committee shall meet within thirty (30) Days thereafter to take one of the following actions: either (i) accept the Interim Offer and put in place an Operating Agreement similar in form and substance to this Agreement or (ii) accept the fee reduction offered by the then current Operator that matches or beats the terms of the Interim Offer, in which event, this Agreement will be amended to reflect the appropriate reduction in the Standard Operating Fee.
+Notwithstanding anything to the contrary in this Section 2.06(b) the Management Committee shall not be obligated to accept the Interim Offer if (i) in the Management Committee’s reasonable discretion, the Person submitting the Interim Offer is not capable of operating the A/S Pipeline as a reasonable prudent operator or (ii) the capital costs required to transition operations of the A/S Pipeline from the existing Operator to the replacement Operator (the “Interim Offer Transition Costs”) are such that the reduced Standard Operating Fee under the Interim Offer plus the Interim Offer Transition Costs are uneconomical as compared to the then current Standard Operating Fee.

 III